virtuozzo/info_hub/README.md

 [![Gem Version](https://badge.fury.io/rb/info_hub.svg)][gem]
 [![Build Status](https://travis-ci.org/OnApp/info_hub.svg?branch=master)][travis]

-This gem delivers a simple DSL to read data from YAML files which might be useful for storing some basic knowledge around the application.
+This gem delivers a simple DSL to read data from YAML files.
+It might be useful for storing some basic knowledge around the application.

 ### Installation
-Add to your `Gemfile`:
+Add the following code to your `Gemfile` and run bundle install

 ```ruby
 # Gemfile